eatal/eatal.github.io/_pages/projects.md

 [![image](/images/flightgoggles.jpg){: style="float: right" width="45%"}](/images/flightgoggles.jpg){:target="_blank"} Simulation is essential for development and evaluation of robotics algorithms.
 Modern algorithms increasingly depend on visual sensors, like stereo cameras, which can be challenging to simulate.
 To enable photorealistic simulation of camera imagery, we developed FlightGoggles.
 FlightGoggles achieves photorealism by using environment elements based on photogrammetry.
-For this purpose we took thousands of photographs of real-world objects from different angles, and used them to generate photorealistic 3-D models.
+We took thousands of photographs of real-world objects from different angles, and used them to generate photorealistic 3-D models.
 The FlightGoggles _Abandoned Factory_ environment contains over a thousand assets, comprised of 84 unique models.

 FlightGoggles can be used as a standalone simulation tool, but can also be combined with actual vehicles in flight.
 In essence, it is as if we give a pair of virtual reality goggles to the quadcopter.
 We fly the vehicle under motion capture and use its measured position and orientation to determine the frame of the virtual camera.
 The camera image is rendered in real time and sent to the on-board computer in flight.
-As such, the quadcopter is flying in our safe, netted flight room, while it receives real-time camera images as if it is navigating an obstacle-rich virtual environment.
+While the quadcopter is safely flying in our netted flight room, it receives real-time camera images as if it is navigating an obstacle-rich virtual environment.

 FlightGoggles was used by teams from around the world during the simulation challenge of the AlphaPilot Autonomous Drone Racing Competition.
 Teams developed planning, estimation, and control algorithms to participate in a virtual drone race in FlightGoggles.
 The most successful teams qualified for the racing circuit in which they implemented their algorithms on actual drones.